yash-sharma1/docs-site/docs/api-reference/dex-api/ws-connection.md

     conn.send(JSON.stringify({ method: "unsubscribe", topic: "marketDepth", symbols: ["BNB_BTC"] }));
 ```

-**Example:** To extend connection life, you should to send a a message with a payload using the `keepAlive` method:
+**Example:** To extend connection life, you should send a a message with a payload using the `keepAlive` method:

 ```javascript
     // This will extend the connection time to another 60 minutes